-Thus, the school offer in Andorra is very varied and complete.
-As for the students, to give us an idea, in the 2016-2017 academic year 28% of the students were in the Spanish educational system, 39% in Andorra and 33% in French.
+So that, the school offer in Andorra is very varied and complete.
+As for the students, to give us an idea, in the 2016-2017 academic year, 28% of students were in the Spanish educational system, 39% in Andorran and 33% in French.

 University in Andorra

-Although primary and secondary education is very flexible and advanced, multilingual and opens the way to an immense variety of opportunities (they allow for tertiary studies both in the country itself, and in Spain and France), higher education in Andorra is very complicated .
+Although primary and secondary education is very flexible and advanced, multilingual and opens the way to an immense variety of opportunities (they allow you to opt for tertiary studies both from your own country, as well as from Spain and France), higher education in Andorra is very complicated.
 The Principality only has the University of Andorra opened in 1997 and offers very few outings, leading students who want to study a better internationally recognized career to leave the country and head to Spain or France.

 However, despite being a very young university, it evolves very quickly, is opening internationally and has more than acceptable figures.
-For example, in 2018 the Andorra Higher Education Quality Agency (Agència de Qualitat de l'Ensenyament Superior, AQUA) carried out a study on university job placement, resulting in the more than 90% of graduates find workor before finishing studies or during the first month of searching.
+For example, in 2018 the Andorran Higher Education Quality Agency (Agència de Qualitat de l'Ensenyament Superior, AQUA) conducted a study of the university's job placement, resulting in more than 90% of graduates find work before finishing the studies or during the first month of search.

 The careers offered by the University of Andorra (UdA) are Business Administration and Management, Humanities, Law, Nursing, Computer Science, Teaching, Communication and Language.
 Of all of them the first 4 are offered in person, while the rest are virtual and in collaboration with other Universities.
 It also has several master's degrees and other postgraduate degrees.

-The first-cycle degrees offered at the University of Andorra are bachelor's degrees of 180 European credits, structured over three academic years.
+The first-cycle university degrees taught at the University of Andorra are Bachelor's degrees of 180 European credits, structured in three academic years.
 All of them adapted to the guidelines of the European Higher Education Area (EHEA) and recognized in the countries that are part of it.

 In addition, tuition prices are quite affordable, it has its own campus in Sant Julià de Lòria and belongs to numerous international institutions such as the Association of European Universities or the International Association of Universities.